-Thursday, May 28th, 2020
+Thursday, May 20th, 2020

-May is National Preservation Month.
-Communities all around the country are celebrating their unique heritage.
-Coronado MainStreet, the Historical Association, and the City of Coronado are again celebrating preservation in Coronado, using the national theme "This Place Matters."
-Throughout the month, we will be celebrating historic places that are meaningful in Coronado - we are fortunate to have many.
+May is National Preservation Month, and communities all around the country are celebrating their unique heritage.
+Join Coronado MainStreet, the Coronado Historical Association, and the City of Coronado in celebrating preservation in Coronado!
+This year's free Historic Preservation Symposium will be held virtually.

 City of Coronado Historic Preservation Program Presentation by Tricia Olsen

 Keynote: Historic Preservation at the National Park Service

 by Scott Keyes, Chief of Heritage Documentation Programs

 There are two ways to watch this year's Preservation Symposium: